 Major Declaration Hold

 Students who have completed a total of 60 units must be declared in a major to register for the next term.
-If you have a hold on your account for Major Declaration, see an advisor as soon as possible to declare your major and get the hold lifted.
+If you have a hold on your account for Major Declaration, submit an online inquiry via our General Questions form for ATLAS advisor assistance.

-Certificate programs differ from baccalaureate majors and minors in their emphasis on practical and applied uses of knowledge in a specific area of human enterprise.
+Certificate programs differ from baccalaureate majors and minors in their emphasis on practical and applied uses of knowledge in a specific area.